 Incident Management Process

-It is a set of actions taken to respond to and resolve incidents.
+A set of actions taken to respond to and resolve incidents.
 It includes how incidents are detected and communicated, who is responsible for different actions, what tools the business will need to resolve this, and what steps need to be taken to mitigate the incident.

 Incident Management System (IMS)

-Incident management system is a combination of equipment, facilities, personnel, procedures, and communications operating within an organizational structure to aid with managing resources during incidents.
+A combination of equipment, facilities, personnel, procedures, and communications operating within an organizational structure to aid with managing resources during incidents.

 Incident Management Team